• English

 How can I book a trip?

-• the details of the person booking
+• the contact details of the person who books

 • additional information such as allergies, diet, special needs, etc.